sjinks/wp-two-factor-auth/readme.txt

 6. Admin settings page.

 == Changelog ==
+= 3.0.2 =
+* Fixed a bug where emails for some installations didn't work.
+Thanks to Matías at [http://www.periodicoellatino.es](http://www.periodicoellatino.es) for the help.
+* Change to jQuery for making a POST request because of easier cross browser support.

 = 3.0.1 =
 Fixed so users get alerted of they don't enter a username before clicking the OTC button on the login page.